alexander-nemirovskiy/s2r_mapping_ui/README.md

 # Shift2Rail - Entity Mapping Project

-Library for Shift2Rail project for performing automatic entity mappings
+Shift2Rail application project for automatic entity mappings.

 ## Requirements
 ### Informations
-The current software version 0.1.4 is a web application that consists of two docker containers activated through a docker-compose file provided with the installation package.
+The current software version 0.2.1 is a web application that consists of two docker containers activated through a docker-compose file provided with the installation package.

 A backend API container is created exposing a process running on the host machine and listening on port 8080 by default.